frederic-perez/AmE-dictionary/data/idioms.md

 __fighting the good fight__
 __figure it out__
 __figure out__
+__figure someone or something out__ To begin to comprehend someone or something; to come to understand someone or something better. _I just can’t figure you out._
 __file 13__ (file thirteen) A wastepaper basket. _We don’t need those reports anyway—you can put them in file 13._ _I’m afraid that the papers you want went into file thirteen two days ago._
 __fill in__ :two: __4__ To inform one of something.
 In this usage, a noun or pronoun can be used between “fill” and “in.” _Fill me in—what happened at the party last night?_ _The weekly newsletter is intended to fill in everyone about company policy, but no one reads it._ _Thank you for filling us in._
 __fill up__ :two: __4__ To put fuel in a vehicle’s gas tank. _Let me just stop and fill up before we get on the highway._